Tinkerforge/doc/source/Programming_Interfaces.rst

 High Level Programming Interface (HLPI)
 ---------------------------------------

-This interfaces uses preprogrammed devices which are controlled by an PC.
+The High Level Programming Interface uses preprogrammed devices that are controlled by an PC.
 Each device has its own unique identifier (UID).

-The user calls a method implemented in our :ref:`API Bindings <api_bindings>` on a device specified by a UID.
+The user calls a method implemented in the :ref:`API Bindings <api_bindings>` on a device specified by a UID.
-This method creates a data package which will be delivered to the :ref:`Brick <product_overview_bricks>` with the according UID.
+This method creates a data package which will be delivered to the :ref:`Brick <product_overview_bricks>` with the corresponding UID.
 The Brick performs the task specified in the delivered data.
-For example in case of an "getTemperature()" call the Brick will readout the temperature and sends an data package back which contains it.
-The method call blocks until the data package is received and final returns the temperature.
+For example in case of a "getTemperature()" call the Brick will read the temperature and send it back.
+The method call blocks until the data package is received and returns the temperature.

-In case of calling a :ref:`Bricklet <product_overview_bricklets>` method, data is send to the Brick at which the Bricklet is attached.
-The Brick calls the according method stored in the
+In case of calling a :ref:`Bricklet <product_overview_bricklets>` method, data is send to the Brick where the Bricklet is attached.
+The Brick calls the corresponding method stored in the
 `EEPROM <http://en.wikipedia.org/wiki/EEPROM>`__ on the Bricklet.
-This method performs the according task and can send back data.
+This method performs the task and sends back the requested data.

-This interface is available for Windows, Linux and Mac OS systems.
+This interface is available for Windows, Linux and Mac OS as well as mobile operating systems, such as Android, iOS and Windows Mobile.

 .. note::

-   See our :ref:`tutorial` for more information how to use it and an idea of the Brick/Bricklet concept.
+   See the :ref:`tutorial` for more information on how to use it and an idea of the Brick/Bricklet concept.